jbhopkins/bioxtasraw/docs/source/tutorial/s2_baseline.rst

     |lc_analysis_baseline_linear_baseline_png|

 #.
-Switch back to displaying the total intensity and the Baseline Corrected plot.
+Switch back to displaying the Baseline Corrected plot.

 #.
 Remove any existing sample region and find a new sample region using the 'Auto'
     button.
 Send that region to the Profiles plot.